kinoraw/kinoraw_tools/README.md

     sudo apt-get install libimage-exiftool-perl

-## Eco Tools
+## Eco Tools    (WARNING!: CPU INTENSIVE:)

 ![kinoraw addon](/imgs/eco.png?raw=true "kinoraw addon")

+TODO: keep metastrip in the same channel

 Only visible with a Metastrip selected

 Select a movie or meta strip, set number of echoes and offset (in frames), and press Eco button.

 The opacity of all strips is updated to 1/number of echoes to mantain luminance.
-The blending is set to add for all clips except first one.
+The blending is set to alpha over for all clips except first one.

+If add mode is selected, the blending is set to add.

-All clips are grouped inside a meta.
+All clips are finally grouped inside a meta.
 Press home after running the script to see the meta.

 ## Random Editor panel (EXPERIMENTAL)